BISP Achieves Several Milestones During FY 2022-23 Through Expanding Schemes - UrduPoint

 BISP Achieves Several Milestones During FY 2022-23 Through Expanding Schemes

-ISLAMABAD, Jun 7 (UrduPoint / Pakistan Point News - 7th Jun, 2023 ) :The Benazir Income Support Program (BISP) has achieved several milestones during the Fiscal Year 2022-23 to provide relief to those living below the poverty line through increasing its budgetary allocations and expanding the scope of different schemes including Benazir Kafalat, Benazir Nashonuma and Benazir Undergraduate.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jun, 2023 ) :The Benazir Income Support Program (BISP) has achieved several milestones during the Fiscal Year 2022-23 to provide relief to those living below the poverty line through increasing its budgetary allocations and expanding the scope of different schemes including Benazir Kafalat, Benazir Nashonuma and Benazir Undergraduate Scholarship.

 According to the performance report of BISP from FY April 2022-April 2023, the BISP budget was increased from Rs.
-235 billion to Rs 400 billion during the current Fiscal Year 2022-23, registering a 70 percent increase.
+235 billion to Rs 400 billion during the period, registering a 70 percent increase.

 The number of Benazir Kafalat program beneficiaries has increased from 7.6 million to nine million during this year.
 While the amount of Kafalat stipend has been increased from Rs 7000 per quarter to Rs.
 8750 per quarter, registering a 25 per cent increase.